-They are able to treat patients without the help of an ambulance crew, or are sent to a patient ahead of an ambulance.
-They will go to patients by car, motorcycle or bicycle.
-All of these vehicles carry the vital life-saving equipment needed in an emergency.
+They are able to treat patients without the help of an ambulance crew, or are sent to a patient ahead of an ambulance as they still carry the vital life-saving equipment needed in an emergency.

 In life-threatening emergencies we will send a single responder and an ambulance crew to treat the patient.
 In these situations every second counts, and a single responder can get through the traffic faster than a large ambulance which means we can get treatment to a patient more quickly.

 However, our single responders have been fully trained to work on their own.
 They are emergency medical technicians or paramedics who have the skills to assess patients to see whether they definitely need treatment by an ambulance crew.